aaronpk/Flickr-Archivr/README.md

 php -S 0.0.0.0:8080 -t photos
 ```

-Replace `photos` with the path to where you
+Replace `photos` with the path you configured as the `STORAGE_PATH` where your photos have been downloaded.